If you are starting to take trading more seriously or have a large portfolio, you must look at Interactive Brokers.

 In the hands of a professional trader, Interactive Brokers Canada might have an edge due to its sophisticated research tools.

-You can check out a more comprehensive review of Questrade here.
+You can also check out a more comprehensive review of Questrade here.

 Interactive Brokers Canada vs. Qtrade

 Qtrade, not to be confused with Questrade, is another discount broker product available to Canadians.
 Qtrade is a product suitable for Canadian investors who want to focus on Canadian and US markets.

 It’s been around since 2000, has no mutual fund fees, and has low trading fees.
 It also requires no minimum deposit while offering several types of accounts you can open.